 Collectibles are items worth more than their non-collectible counterparts due to rarity or being in demand.
 Collectibles can include artwork, antiques, vintage wine, classic cars, stamps, and coins.

-Foreign currency is currency typically not used in the investor’s home country.
+- Foreign currency is currency typically not used in the investor’s home country.
+Get more information at our How to Invest in Forex guide.

-Venture capital is money invested for startups and small businesses that have growth potential over the long term.
-It is high risk, high reward and usually comes from relatively wealthy investors.
+- Venture capital is money invested for startups and small businesses that have a growth potential over the long term.
+It is a high risk, high reward, and usually comes from relatively wealthy investors.

-Distressed securities are from companies going through bankruptcy or near bankruptcy.
+- Distressed securities are from companies going through bankruptcy or near bankruptcy (and we had a lot in 2020).
 While they are high risk, they are cheap to purchase and may be profitable if the company’s situation is not as dire as the market believes it to be.

 Whether you decide to invest in traditional assets, or traditional and alternative assets, diversification is important.
 By knowing what each of the asset classes are, you will be better equipped to choose the investments that best suit your needs.